-In his astonishingly thoughtful book, Seven Stages of Money Maturity, author George Kinder identifies (obviously) seven stages of money maturity.
-It’s not a quick read and I’m not finished with it yet.
+In his astonishingly thoughtful book, The Seven Stages of Money Maturity: Understanding the Spirit and Value of Money in Your Life, author George Kinder identifies (obviously) seven stages of money maturity.
+This book is not a quick read.

-So far, I have learned that, in spite of my recent breakthrough, I’m still a ways off from money maturity.
+So far, I have learned that, in spite of my recent breakthrough, I’m still a ways off from my big dream of financial security.

-In fact, I am just moving out of stage 2.
+In fact, I am just barely moving out of stage 2.

 The first two stages happen in a figurative childhood phase.
-I say figurative, because you don’t have to be a child to be in this phase.
+I say figuratively because you don’t have to be a child to be in this phase.
 You just have to be child-like.
-It’s about state of mind.
+It’s about a state of mind.

 Can I get an amen?

 Kinder writes: “Most of us recycle between Pain and Innocence in a way that prevents us from moving forward toward Money Maturity.”